MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/whats-new/Migrating-from-Windows-PowerShell-51-to-PowerShell-7.md

 > launch PowerShell 7 is `pwsh.exe`.
 Preview builds will remain in-place as `pwsh-preview` instead
 > of `pwsh` under the 7-preview directory.

+For more information about [installing PowerShell 7](https://aka.ms/install-PowerShell).

 ## Modules and Module paths

-PowerShell 7 on Microsoft Windows combines new module path locations, with those from Windows PowerShell, to provide easy importing of both Core and Desktop modules.
+PowerShell 7 on Microsoft Windows combines the Windows PowerShell Module paths and the new PowerShell 7 paths to provide autoloading of both Core and Desktop modules.
 By default, Windows PowerShell and PowerShell 7 have different `$Env:PSModulePath` values except for `%WINDIR%\system32\WindowsPowerShell\v1.0\Modules` module path which is shared by both.